-Part-time employees may have their hours reduced a minimum of 20% of regularly scheduled hours over the next few weeks in order to receive unemployment benefits and the Federal Cares Act \$600.
-Additional guidance will be provided early next week.
-Part-time employee hours will be determined by their respective manager based on workload.
+Part-time employees' hours may have their hours reduced a minimum of 20% of regularly scheduled hours over the next few weeks.
+Additional guidance will be provided.
+Part-time employee hours will be determined by their respective manager based on work load.

 13. How is shared work calculated for part-time employees to be eligible for unemployment benefits?

 Your regularly scheduled work hours will need to be reduced by 20-40%.